Pseudomonas: Antibiotic resistance

 Most Pseudomonas spp. are naturally resistant to penicillin and the majority of related beta-lactam antibiotics, but a number are sensitive to piperacillin, imipenem, ticarcillin, or ciprofloxacin.
 Aminoglycosides such as tobramycin, gentamicin, and amikacin are other choices for therapy.

-This ability to thrive in harsh conditions is a result of their hardy cell walls that contain porins.
+This ability to thrive in harsh conditions is a result of their hardy cell walls that contain proteins known as porins.
 Their resistance to most antibiotics is attributed to efflux pumps, which pump out some antibiotics before they are able to act.